poiw-org/Saffron-Wiki/docs/08_other/02_listeners.md

 ### `workers.articles.new`
 Arguments: `(articles: Article[])`

-It is called after middleware is called.
+It is called after saffron has checked with previous articles stored in the database.
 It gives as parameters the new articles that will be uploaded to the database.

 ### `workers.parsers.error`
 Arguments: `(error: any)`

 It is called if a source scraping job has failed.

+## Middleware

+### `middleware.before`
+Arguments: `(articles: Article[])`

+It is called before middlewares are applied and after `workers.articles.found`.
+The difference between the two is that `middleware.before` will not be called in case of zero articles.

+### `middleware.after`
+Arguments: `(articles: Article[])`

+It is called after middlewares are applied and before `workers.articles.new`.

 ## Catch All